-In this work, the specific aim is to document the very latest version of GULP, 3.4, which includes many new features over previous versions, as well as having been considerably rewritten into Fortran 90.
+In this work, the specific aim is to document the very latest version of GULP, 4.0 onwards, which includes many new features over previous versions.
 Firstly, we detail the background theory to the underlying methods, some of which is not readily available in the literature.
 Secondly, we present a brief review of the utilisation of the code to date, in order to highlight the scope of its previous application.
 Finally, we present some results illustrating the new capabilities of the latest version.

-1.3 Methods
+1.4 Methods